upman/upman.github.com/_posts/2013-10-15-Blogging-like-a-hacker.md

 being the *_site* directory) and you can host it on any damn web-server.
 Most people host Jekyll sites  on Github-Pages or Amazon S3.
-But I was already using Github and Github runs Jekyll on it's Github-Pages, so I could just upload the files I would give to Jekyll and the site would be generated automatically.
+But I was already using Github and Github runs Jekyll on it's Github-Pages, so I could just upload the the Jekyll files and the site would be generated automatically.
 So that seemed like the only logical choice for me.
-I could now write up posts in plain text and spell-check it within emacs,  version control the posts and the site with Git, push it to Github and my post would be published!
+I could now use emacs to write up posts in plain text and spell-check, use Git to version control the posts and the site, push it to
+Github and my post would be published!
 In other words, Christmas!
 All I had to do now was write a bunch of CSS and come up with a basic html structure for the site.
 It seemed like a little too much